Developing the Jhana Factors in Daily Life

 Learn the ancient samatha technique

-This style of meditation develops the jhana factors and can produce experiences of profound stillness and calm.
+This style of meditation develops gatheredness of mind, ease, and tranquility.
 Here is one example sequence.

 A unique opportunity